 If you have additional questions or would like to apply for your Nevada Business License in-person, visit the Nevada Secretary of State’s office:

-Las Vegas requires drivers to obtain a Clark County business license in addition to the Nevada License.
-A Clark County license card will be sent to drivers after they successfully apply for or renew their license.
+In order to drive in Clark County, you must obtain a Clark County business license in addition to the Nevada License.
+A Clark County license card will be sent to you after you successfully apply for or renew your license.

 Here's an example Clark County license card: